daisvke/ciphers/README.md

 alphabet.py [-h] [-r] string_to_convert alphabet_dict

 # positional arguments:
-  string         the text to convert alphabet       JSON file containing the custom alphabet
+  string_to_convert  the text to convert alphabet_dict      JSON file containing the custom alphabet

 # options:
   -h, --help     show this help message and exit